page-header

 Poprad, Slovakia, is considered the gateway to the High Tatras.
 The easiest way to get to Poprad is by train.
 From Bratislava, it’s a 4:30 hour train ride to Poprad-Tatry.

 We loved the location.
-From our room, we could see the pastel-colored renaissance houses lining the town square, the Church of St. Juraj, and the Tatra mountains off in the distance.
+From our room, we could see the pastel-colored renaissance houses lining the town square, the Church of St. Juraj, and the Tatra mountains in the distance.

 Another highlight of our stay at Penzion Atrium was eating dinner in their garden restaurant.